-Regarding to the differences of the estimated PCCs, the results in Table emphasizes that in the developed markets dependence structure, the student copula was predominant, while BB7 copula obtained the best fit in the most of bivariate relationships.
+Regarding to the differences of the estimated PCCs, the results in Table 3 emphasizes that in the developed markets dependence structure, the student copula was predominant, while BB7 copula obtained the best fit in the most of bivariate relationships.
 Again, in a general form, the Asia-Pacific markets presented the bigger dependence.
 Further, all the PCCs rejected the null hypothesis of the Clark test, which states that there is no distinction in the fit of the utilized D-vine approach and the C-vine construction.

 The results in Table 3 fundamentally emphasize the need for a properly estimation of the dependence structure of financial assets.
 This procedure allied with a precise estimation of the marginal of the log-returns should lead to a trustable prediction of the dynamic risk of a portfolio.
-In this sense, to give robustness for the estimated PCCs, we exhibit in Figures 4,
+Subsequently, we calculated the lower and upper tail dependence index for each bivariate relationship through formulations (11) and (12).
+The results are presented in Table 4.